Tag: personal growth

 • The Gentle Strength of Boundaries

-Many of us struggle with setting boundaries, not because we don’t know what we need — but because we’re afraid of what will happen if we say it out loud.
+Many of us struggle with setting boundaries — not because we don’t know what we need, but because we’re afraid of what will happen if we say it out loud.
 The fear of rejection or abandonment.
 The anxiety that we’ll seem selfish or unkind.
 The discomfort of potential conflict.
 For some, there’s guilt and a…

 • Why More People Are Choosing a Slower Life

 There was a time when being busy felt like a badge of honor.
-Full calendars, inboxes overflowing, days of 10 to 12 hours work — all signs that you were doing something right.
+Full calendars, inboxes overflowing, days of 10 to 12 hours of work — all signs that you were doing something right.
 That you were needed.
 That you mattered.
 But lately, something has shifted.
-Not in a loud or headline-worthy way.Just small, deliberate choices…
+Not in a loud or headline-worthy way.
+Just small,…

 • The Gift of Saying No

 Why boundaries aren’t rejection — they’re self-respect There’s a kind of power that doesn’t shout.
 It doesn’t show up in titles or loud opinions.
-It doesn’t fill up every room it enters.
-Sometimes, power looks like a quiet no. A soft voice, steady and kind, that says: I can’t right now.
-That’s not for me.…
+It doesn’t fill every room it enters.
+It doesn’t perform or persuade or push.
+Sometimes, power looks like a quiet no. A soft voice, steady and kind, that says: I can’t…

 • You Don’t Have to Have It All Figured Out

-I remember a morning on the road when the map looked more like a question mark than a plan.
-The evening before, I had pulled into a quiet patch of pine forest.
-There was no cell service, no signal—just the hum of the wind and the occasional crackle of pinecones under paw (my dogs, always…
+I remember a morning in Sweden, partway through a solo trip with the dogs last spring, when the map looked more like a question mark than a plan.
+The evening before, I’d pulled into a quiet patch of pine forest.
+No cell service, no signal — just wind moving through the trees and the occasional…

 • Slow Isn’t Lazy: Reclaiming Our Pace

 When did slowness become something to fix?
-Somewhere along the way, taking your time became almost suspicious — as if moving carefully, resting often, or pausing to breathe meant you weren’t serious about life.But here’s the truth: choosing a slower pace isn’t lazy.
-It’s one of the bravest, most conscious choices we can make in…
+Somewhere along the way, taking your time became almost suspicious — as if moving carefully, resting often, or pausing to breathe meant you weren’t serious about life.
+Productivity became the ultimate measure of worth.
+Busyness became a badge.
+And anyone who dared to move at a different pace…